Updated: Jul 3, 2021

 The food industry encompasses a very large number of categories and subcategories.
-Since its regulation occurs both at the global and at the local level, considering this area, it is necessary to understand that its control is carried out both in the part where it comes to the production of products, their use and preparation, as well as the technologies used in the above-mentioned processes.
-Since food technologies are primarily responsible for human health, therefore, special attention is paid to their regulation.
+Since its regulation occurs both at the global and at the local level, considering this area, it is necessary to understand that its control is carried out both in the part where it comes to the production of products, their use, and preparation, as well as the technologies used in the above-mentioned processes.
+Since food technologies are primarily responsible for human health, special attention is paid to their regulation.
 To create a clear regulatory framework for the food industry, a large number of international standards have been created.
 If your company operates in the service sector that comes into contact with food, we recommend that you pay attention to the list of international standards below.

-This European Standard applies to the design and manufacture of standalone automatic dough dividers having a feed hopper, and which can be used separately or in a line in the food industry and shops (pastry making, bakeries, confectionery etc.) for dividing and additionally for moulding/rounding dough or pastry into adjustable portions to produce the required weight of dough piece during a dividing process.
+This European Standard applies to the design and manufacture of standalone automatic dough dividers having a feed hopper, and which can be used separately or in a line in the food industry and shops (pastry making, bakeries, confectionery, etc.) for dividing and additionally for molding/rounding dough or pastry into adjustable portions to produce the required weight of dough piece during a dividing process.
 These machines can be fed by hand or mechanically.

-This European Standard deals with all significant hazards, hazardous situations and events relevant to the transport, installation, adjustment, operation, cleaning, maintenance, dismantling, disassembling and scrapping of automatic dough dividers, when they are used as intended and under conditions of misuse which are reasonably foreseeable by the manufacturer (see Clause 4).
+This European Standard deals with all significant hazards, hazardous situations, and events relevant to the transport, installation, adjustment, operation, cleaning, maintenance, dismantling, disassembling, and scrapping of automatic dough dividers, when they are used as intended and under conditions of misuse which are reasonably foreseeable by the manufacturer (see Clause 4).

 These machines are not intended to be cleaned with pressurized water.